 You can get enough vitamin D from sunlight.
 You may need additional vitamin D if you don’t go outside much or if you use sunscreen every time you’re in the sun.
 Eating foods that contain vitamin D, such as salmon, can help you get the amount you need.
 You can take supplements if you can’t get enough from sunlight and your diet.

 Exercise helps strengthen your bones and muscles, which makes you less likely to fall and fracture a bone.
 Weight-bearing exercises such as jogging strengthen the bones and muscles in the lower half of your body.
-Strength training routines, which include exercises like weight lifting, target the muscles and bones in the upper half.
+Strength training routines, which include exercises like weightlifting, target the muscles and bones in the upper half of your body.

 Wear a wrist guard if you do activities that raise your risk of getting a Colles’ wrist fracture.
 It will help protect your wrist if you fall.